HSU-ANT/beaqlejs/README.md

 Optionally:

 * WebAudioAPI is used in BeaqleJS for smooth fade in/out at start/stop of playback and at the loop borders.
-It currently only works reliably with browsers based on the Chromium engine, although it is available in every major browser apart from the Internet Explorer ([list browsers](http://caniuse.com/#feat=audio-api)).
+It is available in every major browser apart from the Internet Explorer ([list browsers](http://caniuse.com/#feat=audio-api)).
+Due to different bugs and inconsistencies in the WebAudioAPI, smooth fade in/out is not guaranteed to work equally well on all browsers.
+Best results were obtained with browsers based on the Chromium engine.

 ## Codecs ##